OUR BOARD OF DIRECTORS

 Vincie has a PhD in Linguistics from the University of Hong Kong and a Master of Arts degree from University College London.
 She has also obtained various graduate certificates and diplomas from the Institute for Humane Education and New York University in the United States, the United Nations University in Japan, and l’Université de Franche-Comté in France.
 She is based in the Greater New York City Area.

-Manuela is an avid traveler.
+Manuela (she/her/hers) is an avid traveler.
 She started traveling and backpacking at an early age, and the travel bug just refused to leave her system.
 She has been to over 40 countries and counting.

 When Manuela isn’t traveling, she works as a lawyer specializing in international public and private law.
 She has worked on matters concerning human rights, humanitarian law, transitional justice, economic development, anti-corruption, and Investor-State disputes.
 Throughout her legal career, Manuela has worked at two Am Law 100 firms in Paris, New York, and Washington.
 Before Big Law, she worked at the World Bank, the Organisation for Economic Co-Operation and Development (OECD), and with the United Nations Committee Against Torture (UNCAT).
 In a past life, Manuela also worked as a Producer for the British Broadcasting Corporation (BBC).